United States Soccer Federation: Headquarters and national training center

 Originally based in Colorado Springs, Colorado, U.S. Soccer headquarters were moved to Chicago in 1991 under the leadership of former Secretary General, Hank Steinbrecher Called U.S. Soccer House, it is currently located in two refurbished mansions at 1801 South Prairie Avenue in Chicago.

-In 2003, U.S. Soccer opened their National Training Center at Dignity Health Sports Park (then named Home Depot Center) in Carson, California.
+In 2003, U.S. Soccer opened its National Training Center at Dignity Health Sports Park (then named Home Depot Center) in Carson, California.
 The $130 million facility includes a soccer-specific stadium, home to the MLS team Los Angeles Galaxy.
-Additionally, four grass soccer fields, a FieldTurf soccer field and a general training area are specifically dedicated to U.S. Soccer.
-Both the senior and youth men's and women's US national teams hold regular camps at Dignity Health Sports Park.
+Additionally, four grass soccer fields, a FieldTurf soccer field, and a general training area are specifically dedicated to U.S. Soccer.
+Both the senior and youth men's and women's U.S. national teams hold regular camps at Dignity Health Sports Park.

-U.S. Soccer was also exploring a possibility of building the National Training and Coaching Development Center in Kansas City, Kansas.
-On 9 April 2015, the Training Center received final approval from the local governments.
+U.S. Soccer was also exploring the possibility of building the National Training and Coaching Development Center in Kansas City, Kansas.
+On April 9, 2015, the Development Center received final approval from the local governments.
 U.S. Soccer agreed to a 20-year lease, with the project set to break ground in 2016 and finishing some time in 2017.

+In September 2023, U.S. Soccer announced they were moving from Chicago to a new headquarters and training center south of Atlanta, which will be partially funded by Arthur Blank, cofounder of The Home Depot and owner of the NFL’s Atlanta Falcons and MLS’s Atlanta United.
+In December 2023, U.S. Soccer announced they had chosen a site for the new national training center in Fayette County, Georgia.
+The 200 acre site is scheduled to be developed and opened before the 2026 FIFA World Cup; it is in the same metropolitan area as the headquarters of Coca-Cola, one of the founding partners for the training center.
+The new training center will be named after Arthur Blank to honor his involvement in the move.

+There are currently temporary offices for U.S. Soccer in Fayette County at Town Trilith where Trilith Studios is located.